SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/02-DOM-Methods.md

 [slide hideTitle]

-# Example 1: DOM Methods
+# Example of DOM Methods

 After running this example in the browser: